ShyamRajCool/concatMovie/README.md

 *Upcoming changes*
 Trimming from seconds to minutes will added soon.
 FFMPEG and Font path are needed for this tool to work.
 Links to installing the necessary libraries will be added soon.
-Restricting file inputs that arent on on the user's device will be added soon as well.
+Restricting file inputs that aren't on on the user's device will be added soon as well.

 *Creator's Comment*
 Please treat this tool kindly.